So how do you actually buy an existing domain name from someone else?

 All the current holder of the registration needs to do is ‘unlock’ the domain and send you what is known as the Authorisation Code (ie. a string of apparently random digits and numbers).

-Then sit back and wait a few days.
+Then sit back and wait a few hours (or occasionally it takes a few days).
 In the background the original owner of the registration will receive an email from the Domain Registrar asking them to confirm that they are happy for the transfer to complete.
 Once they’ve done this, the transfer will be done.

 The perfect .com domain is now yours.
 You can use the Domain Registrar's control panel or management area to set-up an automatic redirect of all visitors to the new domain directly to your website - whether you host the website with the domain registrar or elsewhere.